Tanio oil spill: Response

-After the initial event, the Prefecture Maritime of the Atlantic organized procedures with the French Navy’s Operation Centre.
+After the initial event, the Prefecture Maritime of the Atlantic organized procedures with the French Navy's Operation Centre.
 Distress calls were quickly answered, and a French Navy helicopter rescued 31 sailors.

 In the two departments where the oil was spilled, the Department of Finistère and the Department of Cotes-du-Nord, now known as Côtes-d'Armor implemented Plan Polmar, the French national oil spill response plan, was implemented.
 Thus, national army personnel played a role in the cleanup.
 Furthermore, The International Tanker Owners Pollution Federation (ITOPF) advised and monitored the situation for the International Oil Pollution Compensation (IOPC) Fund.
 All together, damage and cleanup costs were over $50 million.

 Effects

-The oil spilled from the Tanio was of low toxicity; thus, environmental effects were somewhat mitigated.
+The oil spilled from Tanio was of low toxicity; thus, environmental effects were somewhat mitigated.
 Nevertheless, about 1,700 dead birds were found, oyster beds were contaminated, and the seaweed harvest was disrupted.
 Further contamination was mainly due to a speedy and thorough cleanup process.
 Within two months of the disaster, cleanup had switched removing oil with skimmers and pumps to the use of high-pressure hoses in rocky areas.
 In addition, cleanup was not restricted to tourist areas and collection areas, but also included efforts to clean removed or isolated areas, as well as locations where a relatively quick natural cleanup could be expected.